lycheeverse/lychee/README.md

 The existing link checkers were not flexible enough for my use-case. lychee can...

-* Handle chunked encodings
+- Handle chunked encodings
-* Handle gzip
+- Handle gzip
-* Fake user agents (required for some firewalls)
+- Fake user agents (required for some firewalls)
-* Skip non-links like anchors or relative URLs
+- Skip non-links like anchors or relative URLs
-* SOON: Ignore SSL certificate errors
+- SOON: Ignore SSL certificate errors
+- SOON: fully async code execution

 ## How?